-(4 credits, alternate years, consult department) Latin 101, the first part of the elementary Latin sequence (continued in Latin 102) is designed to prepare students to read Latin.
+(4 credits, non-yearly) Latin 101, the first part of the elementary Latin sequence (continued in Latin 102) is designed to prepare students to read Latin.
 The course emphasizes mastery of grammar, syntax, morphology, and vocabulary.

 LAT 102 - Elementary Latin II